 Recycling/Repurposing Scrap Tires

-While not all states have tire disposal regulations in place, we recommend recycling your tires after they are no longer in service.
+While almost every state has tire disposal regulations in place, we recommend recycling your tires after they are no longer in service (Alaska is the only remaining state without regulations according to the EPA).
 Proper tire recycling allows worn tires to be repurposed in a positive, environmentally friendly way.
 When tires are exposed to the elements, they can provide an area for water to collect, which can become a breeding ground for mosquitoes that carry disease.
 Tires can also harbor rats, snakes, and other types of vermin.
 This makes tires that aren’t disposed of properly potentially dangerous.

 Scrap tires also pose a very serious fire risk.
 Tire fires release harsh toxins and particles into the air, which can potentially cause or worsen respiratory conditions.
 Aside from the risk of pollution, fires fueled by scrap tires tend to be very difficult to control and even more difficult to extinguish.